 All that moving around of the piston inside the cylinder causes a lot of heat and friction.
 That leads to wear and tear on the item, which isn’t good.
 Eventually, the piston seals will wear down, and the cylinder will make less air pressure than it was designed to do.

 The best way to solve the problem is with lubricating oil.
-This is precisely like having oil in your car, and for the same reason.
+This is precisely like having oil in your car, and for the same reason as oil lubricated compressors.
 It reduces heat and friction.
 What heat is built up, the oil wicks away from the pump case and the cylinder.

 Only by ensuring that the proper amount of oil gets into the cylinder and piston will the pump operate the way it should.
 The main difference between oilless and oil air compressor units is this oil and the need to make sure that it is there.
 It also means that the operator will need to change it occasionally, which means more maintenance.

 What is an Oil Free Air Compressor?

 Having an oil system built-in to lubricate the pump adds weight, complexity, and cost to the air compressor.
 Wouldn’t it be great if they could find a way to forego all of that?
-Well, they have—enter the oilless air compressor.
+Well, they have—enter oil free compressors.

-Instead of using oil, these units use a Teflon lining inside the cylinder to reduce heat and friction.
+Instead of using oil, oil free air compressors use a Teflon lining inside the cylinder to reduce heat and friction.
 It works fine and is basically maintenance-free.
 The system works great on smaller compressors, and on units that aren’t used very much.

-But when comparing an oil vs. oil-free compressor, it’s important to think about the applications and use cycles you’re going to demand from your air compressor.
+But when comparing an oil vs. oil-free air compressors, it’s important to think about the applications and use cycles you’re going to demand from your air compressor.
 Oil-free compressors are suitable when you need a smaller unit that is more portable.
 Oil less air compressors aren’t built for constant-duty cycles—oilless units are best for home users where use is occasional.